Annus Novus: One Yeare Begins—Medieval Poetry, Music & Magic to Ring in the New Year

 The “elegant, full-blooded” singing of Vajra Voices and zesty, vibrant harp and vielle playing of Shira Kammen join together with the recorder, psaltery, and magic of Kit Higginson to illuminate the mystery and wonder of the new year.
 This program boasts medieval, florid chant, luscious French motets, and chansons of Dufay, such as Bon Jour, bon mois, bon an; and beautiful Middle English poems told in enchanting settings and enhanced by a bit of mystery.
 Join this celebration of new beginnings that hearkens back to the magic of Winter’s light.
 Festive attire is suggested.

-VAJRA VOICES: Karen Clark, Director: Allison Zelles Lloyd, Amy Stuart Hunn, Cheryl Moore, Lindsey McLennan Burdick, Cecilia Lam, and Celeste Winant.
+VAJRA VOICES: Karen Clark, Director: Allison Zelles Lloyd, Amy Stuart Hunn, Cheryl Moore, Lindsey McLennan Burdick, Phoebe Jevtovic Rosquist, and Celeste Winant.
 With Shira Kammen, vielle & harp; and Kit Higginson, recorder, psaltery & jongleur

 FRIDAY, JANUARY 5, 8:00PM

 First Presbyterian Church

 SATURDAY, JANUARY 6, 7:30PM

 2727 College Ave at Garber, Berkeley